 Young humpback whale leaps out of Seattle bay, dazzling onlookers

-SEATTLE (AP) — A humpback whale visiting the waters off Seattle dazzled onlookers Thursday morning with several breaches in they bay just beyond the city’s downtown area.
+SEATTLE (AP) — A humpback whale visiting the waters off Seattle dazzled onlookers Thursday morning with several breaches in the bay just beyond the city’s downtown area.

 The whale has been spotted for the last three days swimming around Elliott Bay.
 But on Thursday, the whale breached for about 40 minutes, also performing several pectoral fin slaps and dives.